Beyond the Hotlines

 Why?
 Because the shame and embarrassment are often so high that people won’t pick up the phone to make the call.
 It’s simply too large of an ask.

 A few decades ago, hotlines represented the easiest way to deliver information to people in a discreet manner.
-Now, the Internet offers a number of delivery tools that almost completely remove the
+Now, the Internet offers a number of delivery tools that almost completely remove any shame or stigma.

 A-List Responsible Gambling

 Over the past few years, gambling operators have raced to sign A-list celebrities from showbiz and sport.
 And they’ve done a hell of a job in talent acquisition with many undisputed GOATs repping the various brands.
 While these celebs were quickly used to pump stock prices through press releases and for customer acquisition through promotional pieces, until recently they weren’t utilized in responsible gambling ads.

 Now, that is beginning to change.
 While I’ve been underwhelmed at their use and skeptical of their impact to this point, I’m hopeful that one or two with personal gambling stories or struggles might break through the “everyone is saying the same thing” to really deliver an authentic and meaningful message.
 I have my eye on a few good candidates and hope they take on the challenge.